 I have very few complaints about the Dark Tower.
-In fact, Song of Susannah, fans notoriously dislike, is my absolute favorite of the series, so if you look at it that way, Sai King can do very little wrong to the Dark Tower in my eyes.
+In fact, Song of Susannah, which fans notoriously dislike, is my absolute favorite of the series, so if you look at it that way, Sai King can do very little wrong to the Dark Tower in my eyes.
 But I think I have a fairly good argument for Stephen King royally screwing up the Dark Tower by writing Walter o’Dim badly, especially after the first book.

 Walter o’Dim in the Gunslinger